DennisGross/COOL-MCv3/README.md

 }
 `

 ## Contributors
 The main developer of this repository is Dennis Gross.
 For any questions or inquiries related to the repository, write him an email via dgross@science.ru.nl.
-This tool is developed with helop from Nils Jansen, Sebastian Junges, and Guillermo A. Perez.
+This tool is developed with help from Nils Jansen, Sebastian Junges, and Guillermo A. Perez.